ooddle

 Sleep Deteriorates

-Many people report poor sleep on long fasts.
+Sleep typically deteriorates on long fasts.
 Cortisol rises and the body interprets prolonged food absence as a threat.
 Sleep is the most important recovery tool you have.
 Sacrificing it for autophagy is a bad trade.
+People often wake up at 3 am during long fasts because the stress response peaks in the early morning.

 The Rebound Pattern